mediquo/mediquo-ios-sdk/README.md

 }
 ```

 You can find an example of notification payloads [here](https://github.com/mediquo/mediquo-ios-sdk/blob/main/SamplePushNotifications).

 - To test with the simulator, [Drag and drop](https://www.avanderlee.com/workflow/testing-push-notifications-ios-simulator/) the APNS file, and remember to replace $BUNDLE_ID with your app's Bundle ID.

 ## Listening to Events

-In order to listen to events, make sure you comply with `MediQuoEventDelegate` and set an instance of that object as the delegate using:
+In order to listen to events, make sure you conform with the `MediQuoEventDelegate` protocol and set an instance of that object as the delegate using:

 ```swift
 self.mediquoSDK.eventDelegate = self